siv3sh/Akasa-v3/Downloads/AkasaAir-DataEngineer 3/README.md

 - [Architecture](#architecture)
 - [Best Practices](#best-practices)

+## Quick Deploy to Streamlit Cloud

+1. Push/fork this repo to your GitHub account.
+2. In Streamlit Cloud, create a new app from this repo and set the entrypoint to `streamlit_app.py`.
+3. (Optional for SQL KPIs) Add Secrets with your MySQL creds.
+Use the template at `.streamlit/secrets.example.toml`.
+4. Click “Deploy”.
+The app works with sample data out-of-the-box; SQL KPIs are optional.

+Tip: If your DB is local-only, SQL KPIs won’t work on Cloud unless the DB is reachable over the internet.

 ## Overview

 This project demonstrates advanced data engineering capabilities by implementing a dual-approach analytics pipeline: